Sam-Blesswin/Wanderlust/README.md

 DELETE /users/{id} - This endpoint deletes an existing user from the API.
 The client sends a DELETE request with the user's ID, and the API responds with a success message.

-Middleware
-Middlewares in HTTP servers are functions that process requests before they reach the final handler function.
-They are used to extract data from the request, authenticate the request, or perform other pre-processing tasks.
-They are called "middlewares" because they sit in the middle between the request and the final handler function.

-Response codes:
+## Response codes:

 200 - Success
 201 - Created
 204 - No Content
 404 - Not Found

+## Middleware

+Middlewares in HTTP servers are functions that process requests before they reach the final handler function.
+They are used to extract data from the request, authenticate the request, or perform other pre-processing tasks.
+They are called "middlewares" because they sit in the middle between the request and the final handler function.

+Middleware stack
+When a request is received by a server, it passes through the middleware stack, where each middleware function can modify the request or response objects, perform additional processing, or invoke the next middleware function in the stack.
+This allows for modular and reusable code that can handle common tasks such as authentication, logging, error handling, and more.

+Order of Execution
+In Node.js, middleware functions are executed in the order they are defined or added to the application's middleware stack.
+The order of execution is important as it determines how the request flows through the middleware functions and how each middleware can manipulate the request and response objects.